• Skip to primary navigation

 Jump to Recipe Print Recipe

-Spritz cookies are classic holiday cookies, and when you add cinnamon to them, they put even more Ho-Ho-Ho cheer into the holidays!
-Cinnamon Spritz Cookies are sure to be the next addition to your annual holiday baking repertoire.
+Spritz cookies are classic holiday cookies.
+These Cinnamon Spritz Cookies are sure to be a new fave spritz cookie recipe to your annual holiday baking traditions.

 Spritz cookies are a longtime favorite holiday cookie, but this year I thought I’d spice things up a bit – literally.
 My kids love cinnamon, so I added cinnamon to one of my favorite go-to spritz cookie recipes that I’ve used.